-- Lending criteria includes education and employment info
+- Lending criteria includes employment info and alternative metrics

 - Partners with banks and credit unions using AI-based underwriting